platocoding-zz/stores-rest-api-test/readme.md

 # Stores REST Api

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is the project I was working on Udemy course on automation with Python.